 Based on the preceding reviews, the adopted placement room arrangements will utilize deadend rooms within a rectangular panel geometry (placement rooms oriented parallel to the principal in-situ stress direction for the host geosphere).
-A vertically-oriented, elliptical room section geometry with a vertical height of 5.5 m and a room width of 5.5 m was further accepted as the preferred approach.
-Room-to-room spacings of 40 m and an in-room container-tocontainer spacing of 4.2 m will also be accommodated in the design.
+A circular room section geometry with a 2.5 m diameter was further accepted as the preferred approach.
+Room-to-room spacings of 20 m and an in-room container-to-container spacing of 8 m will also be accommodated in the design.